SabaDevvy/ultimate-42-makefile/README.md

 Not only this Makefile simplifies project development by handling all the tedious setup and maintenance tasks, but it also helps you finding bugs in your code.
 From **memory management** to **segmentation faults** and so **much more**.
 It takes care of your code with detailed debugging information, making debugging easier and more efficient.

 The best part?
-You only need to write few words, and your Makefile is ready!
+You only need to write your project name and your libraries, and your Makefile is ready!

 <p align="center">
   <br><br>